waggle-sensor/blade-image/README.md

 The process to modify this list is the following:

-1. Login to a system running the current version of the Waggle Ubuntu OS (created by this build).
+1. Login to a system running the current version of the Waggle OS (created by this build).
 2. Using `apt` install the desired package(s) (i.e. `apt-get install curl --dry-run --no-upgrade --no-install-recommends`).
-3. Identify the list of Debian packages that would be installed via the `Inst` lines from the above `apt` command.
+3. Identify the list of Debian packages that would be installed via the `Inst` (or `Conf`) lines from the above `apt` command.
 4. Update the `required_deb_packages.txt` file with the differences

+> *Note*:
-*Note*: The `--no-upgrade` and `--no-install-recommends` options are listed above to prevent unnecessary upgrade of already installed packages and to limit the install to only the needed items.
-The `--dry-run` option is **important** and included to ensure no actual changes are made on the test system.
+> The `--no-upgrade` and `--no-install-recommends` options are listed above
+> to prevent unnecessary upgrade of already installed packages and to limit the
+> install to only the needed items.
+The `--dry-run` option is **important** and
+> included to ensure no actual changes are made on the test system.

+> *Note*:
-*Note*: The difference list may contain some packages that were changed in version between the "before" and "after".
-If the `--no-upgrade` option was included when getting the list of Debian packages this mean the version change in an installed package **is** required and should be included in the `required_deb_packages.txt` file.
+> The difference list may contain some packages that were changed in version
+> between the "before" and "after".
+If the `--no-upgrade` option was included
+> when getting the list of Debian packages this mean the version change in an
+> installed package **is** required and should be included in the `required_deb_packages.txt`
+> file.

+> *Note*:
-*Note*: The resulting list of new Debian packages *could* be checked against what is already included in the stock Ubuntu ISO by checking for the Debian packages existence in the`/pool/main` folder.
-If it is desired (ex. because the Debian package is large) the Debian package can be installed via the preseed (i.e. `pkgsel/include` command).
-Just add the Debian package name to and it will be installed by the Ubuntu automated installer.
+> The resulting list of new Debian packages *could* be checked against
+> what is already included in the stock Ubuntu ISO by checking for the
+> Debian packages existence in the`/pool/main` folder.
+If it is desired
+> (ex. because the Debian package is large) the Debian package can be installed
+> via the preseed (i.e. `pkgsel/include` command).
+Just add the Debian package
+> name to and it will be installed by the Ubuntu automated installer.